 Food Assistance Information Fair

-The Information Fair has something for everyone:
+The Information Fair has two goals:

 We expect staff from statewide, regional and local organizations to talk about how you can use SNAP (Food Stamps), Farmers Market Nutrition Program coupons (FMNP) and other benefits to help put more healthy food on your table.